dialectlabs/docs/docs/alerts/push-notifications/receive-push-notifications.md

 }
 ```

+If you want to test the endpoints, visit the [`/prepare`](https://alerts-api.dial.to/docs#tag/subscriber/POST/v2/auth/solana/prepare) endpoint in our API docs.

 ### 2. Sign the message

 In this step, the user has to sign this message with their Solana wallet.
 The exact implementation depends on which wallet provider you're using, but typically involves calling a `⁠signMessage` method.
 You can find a [sign and verify message](https://solana.com/developers/cookbook/wallets/sign-message) example in the [Solana Cookbook](https://solana.com/developers/cookbook).